Global Times Magazine

 Image ©: Aurora Marie Jarett-Goldstein

 Margaret Mead once famously wrote "never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed it is the only thing that ever has."
-Libby Scripps and her team of Polo Girls are not looking to make grand gestures of heroism, simply choosing to make a difference through their passion for Polo.
+Libby Scripps and her team of Polo Girls are not looking to make grand gestures of heroism, sto make a difference through their passion for Polo.
 But along the way they have begun to inspire a whole new generation of women polo players making sure to be treated as equals.
 Enthralling with as much skill, speed and power as men, women are playing hard and are in it to win.
 Thus, the legacy of polo lies not in the ancient manuscripts and legends alone but in the devotion of those touched by its mesmerizing aura just like the US based Polo Girls Society.